 The classic three Command Centre build that INnoVation loves in TvZ at the beginning of Heart of the Swarm is the perfect example for this.
 It goes by having reactor Hellions and three Command Centre, with stim researching.
-The next part of the build is to put down two Barracks and two Engineering Bay, and transit into bio production.
+The next part of the build is to put down two Barracks and two Engineering Bay, and transition into bio production.
 It seems to me that people read too much into whether the two Barracks or the two Engineering Bay are placed down first.
 “He’s getting greedy by putting the Engineering Bay down before the Barracks for the earlier upgrade”.
 The argument that I want to put forward is that the sequence of these buildings is down to the opening you used for this three Command Centre build.
 If you go for a double Reaper expand, it is better to put down the Barracks before Engineering Bay.
 On the other hand, if you go for a Command Centre first, it is better to put down the Engineering Bay before the Barracks.
 This is because of the bio production transition at that time.
-The standard and arguably the best way to transit into bio production is to lift the Factory up and build a Reactor on it, then build two Barracks with one on the Reactor that the Factory was using and the other next to the Factory (swap onto the Reactor after that).
+The standard and arguably the best way to transition into bio production is to lift the Factory up and build a Reactor on it, then build two Barracks with one on the Reactor that the Factory was using and the other next to the Factory (swap onto the Reactor after that).
 Let say you go for a standard six Hellion production, you will do the Factory lifting and putting down the Barracks after the 3rd pair of Hellions are out.
 The difference between a double Reaper and a Command Centre opening is that you have more mineral to put down two buildings before the 3rd pair of Hellions are done when you go for Command Centre first.
 Thus, you can afford to put down the two Engineering Bay down before you build the two Barracks for the bio transition that I just mentioned, so you will not bank up the mineral.
 In contrast, if you open up with double Reaper, you don’t have that extra mineral, so the transition is smoother by putting the Barracks down first.
 Therefore, this build order difference is down to the opening difference and not strategic choice.

 There are other build order variations that are meant to mix things up.
 I will use my last post about defensive Banshee in TvZ as an example again.
 The build is about getting an early third Command Centre with Hellion and Banshee, so the build involves getting three Command Centre and 1-1-1.